 People come to your website because they have problems that they need to solve.
 Forget what you think you know about competition and pricing – if you offer a solution, I promise that people will pay whatever it takes to acquire that solution if the value is there.

 I sell my courses for $97.
 Every single person that visits my website is capable of paying that amount.
-If they don’t yet have the money to pay for my products, they can borrow money with the use of a credit card.
+If they don’t yet have the money to pay for my products, they can borrow money with the use of a credit card, or do freelance work online to earn the funds.

 Knowing that each person has the capability to buy my products, there is no good reason not to commit to making the most out of every person that visits.
 Again, remember why people go to your blog.
 They have a problem that they need to solve.